The-Youssef-Nasr-Company/Youssef-Land-Terminal/README.markdown

 ## How it works

-This is how it works.
+This is how it works on C++-source-style.
 See here:

 ```cpp
 // YoussefLandTerminal.cpp : This file contains the 'main' function.
 Program execution begins and ends there.